0xPThree/build-kali/README.md

-# A simple build script for new Kali VM
+# A simple build script for new Kali pentest VM

 The script will:
 - [x] Update the host machine